NAME OF ORGANISATION

 PURPOSE

-Value of Agricultural Commodities Produced (VACP) estimates are used by the National Income and Expenditure Section of National Accounts Branch in the estimation of the gross farm product component of the Gross Domestic Product and in the estimation of the farm unincorporated income component of the Total Unincorporated Income.
+Value of Agricultural Commodities Produced (VACP) estimates are used by a number of different sections within ABS National Accounts Branch for use in the estimation of the gross farm product component of the Gross Domestic Product and in the estimation of the farm unincorporated income component of the Total Unincorporated Income.
 The Input Output section relies on the VACP series to provide information about the supply of agricultural commodities at approximate basic values and at "purchasers prices" for incorporation in the input output tables.
 There is no alternative source currently available for use in the above estimates.

-Data is also used by the State Departments of Agriculture in policy formulation, by the Bureau of Agricultural Economics for benchmarking purposes for the production of trends and forecasts for the Agricultural sector and by the Department of Agriculture, Fisheries and Forestry (AFFA) as input for the estimation of the AFFA Balance of Payments statistical series.
-AFFA also use the estimates as input to the formulation of policies regarding the level of funding for Research and Development grants to industry bodies.
+Data is also used by the State Departments of Agriculture in policy formulation, by the Australian Bureau of Agricultural and Economic Resources and Sciences (ABARES) for benchmarking purposes for the production of trends and forecasts for the Agricultural sector and by the Department of Agriculture (formerly Department of Agriculture, Fisheries and Forestry (DAFF)) as input for the estimation of the Balance of Payments statistical series.
+The Department of Agriculture also use the estimates as input to the formulation of policies regarding the level of funding for Research and Development grants to industry bodies.

 The Agriculture Statistics program uses the VACP series in the calculation of the current year weighted average of unit values for individual commodities.
 This is essential to the calculation of the Estimated Value of Agricultural Operations (EVAO) for each unit to obtain a measure of the size and type of activity undertaken by each establishment.